Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Threshold for RSG Formation

+We now aim to develop a unified picture of how opacity and core H-burning rates jointly modify the stellar structure and therefore determine whether a star evolves into an RSG.
+Specifically, we seek to identify the key structural condition established during the main-sequence phase that ultimately enables the formation of RSG.

+To this end, we examine stellar parameters at two evolutionary points—the ZAMS and the terminal-age main sequence (TAMS)—and assess how they correlate with the maximum radius ($R_{\rm max}$) reached during core He burning.
+In our MESA models, the ZAMS is defined using the "create\_zams" template, which generates a ZAMS model that serves as the initial condition for subsequent evolution.
+Accordingly, we extract the ZAMS parameters from the first timestep of each evolutionary track.
+The TAMS is defined as the last timestep before the emergence of a He core, identified by the onset of a non-zero He-core mass in the MESA output.

+Figure~\ref{fig:cno_zbase_radius} uses Grid (c), in which the initial mass is fixed at $25\,M_{\odot}$, to show how ZAMS and TAMS stellar properties correlate with the supergiant outcome.
+Each panel displays one stellar parameter—effective temperature ($T_{\rm eff}$), central temperature ($T_{\rm c}$), surface pressure ($P_{\rm surf}$), central pressure ($P_{\rm c}$), or stellar radius ($R_*$)—with its ZAMS value on the X-axis and its TAMS value on the Y-axis.
+Each model in Grid (c) is plotted on these panels and colored by its resulting $R_{\rm max}$.

+Our aim is to identify the boundary separating models that evolve into RSGs (red points) from those that remain BSGs (blue points).
+The results show that the red–blue division is well defined in the surface parameters ($T_{\rm eff}$, $P_{\rm surf}$, and $R_*$), but not in the core parameters ($T_{\rm c}$ and $P_{\rm c}$).
+Moreover, these division lines appear nearly horizontal, aligning with fixed TAMS surface values rather than ZAMS values.
+In particular, the TAMS radius emerges as a strong indicator of RSG formation: stars with any ZAMS radius can become RSGs, but only those whose TAMS radius exceeds a threshold of $\sim 12\,R_{\odot}$ ultimately evolve into RSGs.

-To investigate how stellar mass influences the threshold radius required for RSG formation, we conduct a similar analysis using Grid (a).
-We examine the boundary between red and blue data points, which delineates the transition between stars that evolve into RSGs and those that remain BSGs.
-As shown in the left panel of Figure~\ref{fig:m_radius_TAMS}, this boundary is no longer located at a constant TAMS radius but increases systematically with stellar mass.
+Figure~\ref{fig:m_radius_TAMS} uses Grid (a) to conduct a similar analysis for stars with different initial masses.
+The red-blue boundary is no longer located at a constant TAMS radius but increases systematically with stellar mass.
+As shown in the right panel, we obtain an approximate criterion for RSG formation:

-To obtain a coarse fit for the threshold TAMS radius required for RSG formation as a function of mass, we rescale the TAMS radius ($R_{\rm TAMS}$) by $M_{\rm TAMS}^\alpha$, where $M_{\rm TAMS}$ is the stellar mass at the TAMS and $\alpha$ is a trial exponent.
-By manually adjusting $\alpha$, we identify a scaling relation that yields an approximately horizontal boundary separating RSG and BSG cases.
-As shown in the right panel of Figure~\ref{fig:m_radius_TAMS}, this leads to the following approximate criterion for RSG formation:

-This relation shows the approximate mass dependence of the threshold radius for RSG formation.
-Note that $M_{\rm TAMS}$ differs only slightly from the initial mass, as mass loss during the main sequence is typically modest.
+where $R_{\rm TAMS}$ and $M_{\rm TAMS}$ are the radius and the mass, respectively, at the TAMS.
+Note that $M_{\rm TAMS}$ differs only slightly from the initial mass ($M_{\rm i}$), as mass loss during the main sequence is typically modest.